3 Simple Steps to Improving Your Credit Score

 Get A Copy Of Your Credit Report

 If your credit score is lower than expected and you’re not sure why, it’s a good idea to get a copy of your credit report.
 This document spells out all your credit-related activities.
-You should be able to get a free copy of your credit report each year from either Experian, Equifax, and TransUnion.
+You should be able to get a free copy of your credit report each year and Best way to repair credit from either Experian, Equifax, and TransUnion.

 Go through the document thoroughly to check for errors or fraudulent activity.
 If you don’t find any, you should be able to find out what’s affecting your score, such as late payments, repossessions, and so forth.
 By having a clear picture of your credit standing, you’ll have a better idea of how to improve it.

 Your payment history shows potential creditors how reliable of a borrower you are, as they’re indicative of how you’ll be paying in the future.
 Doing something as simple as paying bills on time can make a significant positive difference to your credit score.
 Conversely, paying late — or less than the agreed-upon amount — can damage your credit score.

 Your credit card bills are the most important when it comes to your credit score, but this can also be affected by your other bills, such as student loans, rent, and even your phone bill.
 To make sure that you don’t miss any deadlines, you can set up automatic payments or calendar reminders to help you stay on schedule.
 If you’re behind on payments, try to catch up as soon as you can.

 Improve Your Credit Utilization Ratio

 Your credit utilization ratio (or credit utilization rate) measures the balance you owe on your credit cards relative to your credit limit.
 If your credit limit is $10,000 and your current balance is $5,000, your credit utilization is 50 percent.
 A high utilization ratio shows that you could be overspending, which is why it can damage your score.